4d/docs/docs/FormObjects/properties_Display.md

 ## Three-States

 Allows a check box object to accept a third state.
+The variable associated with the check box returns the value 2 when the check box is in the third state.

+#### Three-states check boxes in list box columns

-List box columns with a numeric data [type](properties_Object.md#expressioin-type) can be displayed as three-states check boxes.
+List box columns with a numeric [data type](properties_Object.md#expression-type) can be displayed as three-states check boxes.
 If chosen, the following values are displayed:
 *	0 = unchecked box,
 *	1 = checked box,
 *	2 (or any value >0) = semi-checked box (third state).
 For data entry, this state returns the value 2.